MantejSingh21/MantejSingh21.github.io/_posts/2013-12-28-introducing-hyde.md.md

 title: About Me
 ---

 Hi, I'm Mantej Singh, a Biomedical Engineering Phd Candidate at Johns Hopkins University School of Medicine.
 My interests are in the intersection of Medicine, Machines and Humanity.
-My research is in designing <a href="https://www.fridmanlab.org/neuroengineering" target="_blank">Brain Machine Interfaces</a> and <a href="https://durr.jhu.edu/" target="_blank">Computational Biophonotics</a>.
-In my free time, I enjoy exploring coffeeshops, doing stand-up comedy and rock climbing.
+My research is in designing <a href="https://www.fridmanlab.org/neuroengineering" target="_blank">Brain Machine Interfaces</a> and <a href="https://durr.jhu.edu/" target="_blank">Computational Biophotonics</a>.
+In my free time, I enjoy exploring coffeeshops, doing stand-up comedy, and rock climbing.

 ### Education